 For this analysis, we used the 2015 AHA survey, which contains responses from 6,251 hospitals in the US.
 Non-community hospitals, or hospitals not accessible to the public, were excluded from the dataset.
 Specialty hospitals (such as cancer, orthopedics, rehab, behavioral, surgical, psychiatric, and cardiac facilities or other individually described specialty centers) were excluded from the dataset as well.
 After exclusion of non-community and specialty centers, the sample included 4,464 hospitals.

-Once the hospitals were classified into CH and NCH categories using AHA data (described below), HCCI claims data were used to validate the classifications.
+Once the hospitals were classified into CH and NCH categories using AHA data (described below), Health Care Cost Institute (HCCI) claims data were used to validate the classifications.
 The HCCI data consist of the universe of hospital inpatient claims to three large national insurers.3 This database utilizes AHA hospital identification numbers, which allowed for merging of the two data sources.
-This study was deemed exempt from full institutional board review by both NNNN NNNN (STU00208213) and EEEE EEEE (IRB00095043) due to the patient-level de-identified nature of the datasets.
+This study was deemed exempt from full institutional board review due to the patient-level de-identified nature of the datasets.

 Defining CH versus non-CH

 Using the sample of 4,464 hospitals from the 2015 AHA survey, we categorized the hospitals into 4 different tiers (Tiers A-D) based on self-reported presence of pediatric specific structural elements and service lines.
 All hospitals that answered yes to “Does the hospital restrict admissions primarily to children?” were classified as Tier A. Tier B hospitals were defined as all non-Tier A hospitals that had all of the following: pediatric emergency department (ED), neonatal intensive care unit (NICU), and pediatric intensive care unit (PICU).
 Tier C was defined as all non-Tier B hospitals that had any pediatric services (i.e. hospitals that had at least 1 of the following: pediatric beds, NICU, PICU, or pediatric ED).
-The remaining hospitals were placed into Tier D. Our assumption is that hospitals placed into Tier A are freestanding CH, Tier B hospitals are hospitals with children’s units, Tier C hospitals are general hospitals with pediatric services, and Tier D hospitals are general hospitals with minimal pediatric-specific care (Figure 1).
-736 hospitals could not be classified due to missing data.
+The remaining hospitals were placed into Tier D (Figure 1).

 Characteristics of hospitals in each Tier